SX 73235 79911

 For anybody that is interested in Folk Music a local artist called Seth Lakeman has recently released an album of Dartmoor inspired songs amongst which is a ballad called 'Kitty Jay', in fact that is also the title of the album and is highly recommended.
-In fact since writing this Seth Lakeman has now released further album - Freedom Fields, both are excellent!
+In fact since writing this Seth Lakeman has now released numerous other albums.
+Seth Lakeman Website

 If you have found this website helpful please help towards its upkeep - see HERE